Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 - keeping all papers for each class in their designated place (binder, folder, etc.)

-- having a clutter-free desk or locker
+- having a clutter-free desk and locker

 - using an agenda to record due dates for assignments and upcoming quiz and test dates